 complete Intermediate Algebra.
 Course covers real numbers, simple algebraic

-expressions, linear equations in one variable and consumer multiplication.
+expressions, linear equations in one variable, polynomials, factoring and consumer multiplication.
 This

 course does not count as a degree requirement.